-7. (1) Subject to paragraphs (2) and (3) and regulation 9, where an accident or serious incident occurs in or over St Helena-
+7. (1) Subject to sub-regulations (2) and (3) below and to regulation 9, if an accident or serious incident occurs in or over St Helena-

-- (a) no person other than an authorised person shall have access to the aircraft involved in the accident or serious incident; and - (b) neither the aircraft nor its contents shall, except under the authority of the Chief Investigator or the Investigator-in-Charge, be removed or otherwise interfered with; and - (c) the Chief Investigator, the Investigator-in-Charge, or persons authorised on his behalf, shall take all reasonable measures to protect the evidence and to maintain safe custody of the aircraft and its contents for such a period as may be necessary for the purposes of an investigation; - (d) the Chief Investigator, the Investigator-in-Charge or person authorised on his behalf, shall take all necessary steps to ensure that the aircraft, its contents, and any other evidence remain undisturbed pending inspection by an accredited representative, pursuant to a request from the State of Registry, State of Design, State of Manufacture or State of the Operator, so far as this is reasonably practicable and compatible with the proper conduct of the investigation and provided that it does not result in undue delay in returning the aircraft to service where this is practicable. - (2) Notwithstanding paragraph (1)- - (a) the aircraft may be accessed, moved or interfered with to the extent necessary to- - (i) extricate persons, animals, mail and valuables; - (ii) prevent destruction by fire or other causes;
+- (a) no person other than an authorised person may have access to the aircraft involved in the accident or serious incident; - (b) neither the aircraft nor its contents may, except under the authority of the Chief Investigator or the Investigator-in-Charge, be removed or otherwise interfered with; - (c) the Chief Investigator, the Investigator-in-Charge, or persons authorised by one of them, must take all reasonable measures to protect the evidence and to maintain safe custody of the aircraft and its contents for any period necessary for the purposes of an investigation; - (d) the Chief Investigator, the Investigator-in-Charge or persons authorised by one of them, must take all necessary steps to ensure that the aircraft, its contents, and any other evidence remain undisturbed pending inspection by an accredited representative, pursuant to a request from the State of Registry, State of Design, State of Manufacture or State of the Operator, so far as this is reasonably practicable and compatible with the proper conduct of the investigation and provided that it does not result in undue delay in returning the aircraft to service where this is practicable. - (2) Notwithstanding sub-regulation (1)- - (a) the aircraft may be accessed, moved or interfered with to the extent necessary to- - (i) extricate persons, animals, mail and valuables; - (ii) prevent destruction by fire or other causes; - (iii) eliminate any danger or obstruction to air navigation, to other transport or to the public; and - (iv) remove other property from the aircraft under the supervision of an Investigator or with the agreement of an Investigator or a police officer; and - (b) if an aircraft is in water, the aircraft or any of its contents may be removed to the extent necessary for bringing the aircraft or the contents to a place of safety.

-- (iii) eliminate any danger or obstruction to air navigation, to other transport or to the public; or - (iv) remove other property from the aircraft under the supervision of an Investigator or with the agreement of an Investigator or a police officer; and - (b) where an aircraft is in water, the aircraft or any of its contents may be removed to such extent as may be necessary for bringing the aircraft or the contents to a place of safety.
+(3) The Chief Investigator or the Investigator-in-Charge must release custody of the aircraft, its contents or any parts of the aircraft or contents as soon as they are no longer required in the investigation, to any person or persons duly designated by the State of Registry or the State of the Operator, as applicable.

-(3) The Chief Investigator or the Investigator-in-Charge shall release custody of the aircraft, its contents or any parts thereof as soon as they are no longer required in the investigation, to any person or persons duly designated by the State of Registry or the State of the Operator, as applicable.
+- (4) In this regulation the expression "authorised person" means- - (a) a person authorised by the Governor either generally or specially to have access to an aircraft involved in an accident or serious incident; - (b) the Chief Investigator, the Investigator-in-Charge or a person authorised by him or her;

-- (4) In this regulation the expression "authorised person" means- - (a) a person authorised by the Governor either generally or specially to have access to an aircraft involved in an accident or serious incident; - (b) the Chief Investigator, the Investigator-in-Charge or a person authorised by him; - (c) a police officer; or - (d) an officer of the Customs and Excise Department.
+- (c) a police officer; or - (d) an officer of the Customs and Excise Department.